Hudson (footballer, born 1988): Club career

 Born in Juiz de Fora, Minas Gerais, Hudson joined Santos' youth setup in 2006.
 On 13 May of the following year, as all of the starters were resting due to the Copa Libertadores fixtures, he made his first team – and Série A – debut by coming on as a second-half substitute for Vinícius in a 4–1 away loss against Sport; it was his only appearance of the campaign.

 After being rarely used, Hudson had loan spells with Santa Cruz, Ituano, Red Bull Brasil and Comercial before joining Oeste on 18 May 2012.
 He was a regular starter with the latter during their Série C winning campaign.

 On 23 May 2013, Hudson signed for Brasiliense, also in the third division.
 On 19 December he agreed to a contract with Botafogo, on loan until the end of the Campeonato Paulista.

 After impressing with Bota during the tournament, Hudson signed a contract with São Paulo on 8 April 2014, until December.
 He made his debut for the club late in the month, replacing Maicon in a 1–1 away draw against Cruzeiro.

 On 17 October 2014 Hudson renewed his contract, signing until December 2017.
 On 6 December 2016, he further extended his deal for two more seasons.

 On 22 December 2016, Hudson joined Cruzeiro on a one-year loan deal, with Neílton moving in the opposite direction.
 With the club he scored his first goal in the main category the following 9 July, netting the second in a 3–1 home win against Palmeiras.

 On January 8, 2020, Hudson was loaned for Fluminense.
-His contract with Tricolor Carioca runs until December of 2020.
+His contract with Tricolor Carioca runs until December 2020.